 - Lightbox – to keep it some classy and give it a light touch

 - Your travel souvenirs (in this case the documents I talked about above.)

 DIY steps to create a travel shadowbox

-- Put the cutout letters that form the name of the country at the top of the white paper. (this makes it easier for anyone to notice what the shadowbox is about), For example; U.G.A.N.D.A if the souvenirs are from Uganda but do not glue them yet.
+- Put the cutout letters that form the name of the country at the top of the white paper. (this makes it easier for anyone to notice what the shadowbox is about), For example; P.A.R.I.S if the souvenirs are from Paris but do not glue them yet.

 - Then get all the little travel souvenirs you want to put inside the shadowbox and lay them on the white paper.

 - Move things around until you like the arrangement and how everything looks.
 Make sure that you’re putting everything the right way so that they’re not upside down when you hang it up.

 - If you like how everything looks, then you can glue them.
 But right before you glue them up, I’d advise you to take a photo of the general outlook so that you remember which item goes where when its time to put glue.